 Roxanne’s personhood is dismissed again and again by the characters in this film.
 But at least the writers give her a way to express her anger at Megamind (“Ow!
 My giant blue head!”), rather than her just immediately forgiving him (like so many vapidly written female characters before her).

-Roxanne is a good example of a Strong Female Character.
+Roxanne is a good example of a strong female character (not the trope).
 It’s just a shame she’s the only remotely important female character in the entire film.

 The difference between Megamind and Hal is that Megamind decides to change and become a better person, while Hal is entirely convinced he’s some kind of “victim” and that his evil is, therefore, “justified.”

 This kind of thinking is typical in a child.

 If you listen to Hal’s many rants at Roxanne, his immaturity is apparent.
 He goes on and on about how Roxanne did him some great personal wrong by not falling in love with him because he thought he was being so nice.
 He’s not even emotionally mature enough to take responsibility for his own actions.
 He is the center of the world and only his feelings matter.
 Everything is Roxanne’s fault.
 How dare she not love him!

 With Hal out to destroy the city, Megamind and Roxanne grudgingly unite in search of Metro Man’s home.
 Megamind believes that the key to defeating Hal lies in finding Metro Man’s weakness, which would be whatever he died of.
 They hop in Roxanne’s news van and drive out to the old school house, Metro Man’s “Fortress of Solitude.”